Menu

 3. Financial analysis: Compare costs, savings, and available incentives

-4. Installation planning: Timeline and coordination requirements
+4. Installation planning: Timeline and coordination needs

 Implementation Process